Generic SaaS invoices fine; no vendor models a Hobart rock-lobster quota the state caps

 Exactly what you get

 Software for the part of your business no vendor sells: quota tracked against state caps with regulator reporting, a sampling protocol that reconciles with the institute, or provenance that survives an audit, all with a real audit trail and access control.
-It keeps your accounting software and other commodity SaaS in place and integrates with them, while a custom ERP (Enterprise Resource Planning) or inventory management system can sit alongside for stock, and a business intelligence dashboard reads from it.
+It keeps your accounting software and other commodity SaaS in place and integrates with them, while a custom ERP (Enterprise Resource Planning) or inventory management system can sit alongside for stock, and a business intelligence (BI) dashboard reads from it.
 The fragile spreadsheet becomes a system that survives the person who built it.

 How to choose a developer in Hobart